All Episodes

 This is why so many parents instinctively taking their kids out of school and doing homeschooling, home education.

-This is why so many parents want school vouchers to be able to send their kids to private schools that have curricula that are not based on this multicultural distortion.
+This is why so many parents want school vouchers to be able to send their kids to private schools that have curricula that are non based on this multicultural distortion.

 That's why a voucher plan for public education as well as for health savings accounts would be accepted by many, so many people who have no way out of this public education system, particularly in the inner cities.

-So that's if anybody on our side is really serious about recapturing the country, the education system is going to have to be one of the one of the targets.
+So that's, if anybody on our side is really serious about recapturing the country, the education system is going to have to be one of the targets.

-The U.S. Postal Service gave Armstrong's team 40 million dollars, the Postal Service and one of the sponsors.
+Now, the U.S. Postal Service gave Armstrong's team $40 million, the Postal Service and one of the sponsors.

-So the Justice Department's gonna notify a federal court today, may have already done so, that it is joining one of his former racing teammates in suing him for using performance enhancing drugs during the Tour de France.
+So the Justice Department is going to notify a federal court today, may have already done so, that it is joining one of his former racing teammates in suing him for using performance-enhancing drugs during the Tour de France.

-The government is signing out of a lawsuit filed two years ago by Floyd Landis.
+The government is signing onto a lawsuit filed two years ago by Floyd Landis, one of Armstrong's former teammates who's already admitted cheating.

-So that everybody is now gonna make a run at Lamb's Armstrong to get sponsorship money back.
+So everybody is now going to make a run at Lambs Armstrong to get sponsorship money back.

 He thought he was coming clean, cleansing his soul and absolving himself, seeking absolution.